 - You are to invest at least €150,000 in government bonds and hold those bonds for at least 5 years.

-All told, a family of 4 will have paid €725,000 and invested €500,000 in real estate and bonds to get a passport from Malta - one of the most valuable travel documents available.
+Therefore, a family of 4 will have paid €725,000 and invested €500,000 in real estate and bonds to get a passport from Malta – one of the most valuable travel documents available.
 If you want a passport from Malta, you need to be ready to pay for it and work for it.

 Note that the above does not include legal fees, due diligence, compliance, filing fees, or any other costs.
-I have listed only the basics… what it costs to put them all together is another matter for another day.

-We measure second passports by the number of countries they give you visa free access to and where they allow you to live.
+We measure second passports by the number of countries they give you visa-free access to and where they allow you to live.

 This means you can live in: